clintonblackmore/bt-imaging/readme.md

 -------

 Well, this will be most profitable, or most useful, when it can be used for imaging computers.
 I'd love to make it operate with Deploy Studio or Casper so that a computer can be netbooted and imaged.

+### Using with DeployStudio

+As of 2014-03-21, the script works with DeployStudio.
+To use it:

+- put everything from this project's script folder into your DeployStudio scripts folder.
+- put your .torrent file into the DeployStudio scripts folder.

+Invoke the script like this, using the Command `restore_partition_from_torrent.sh` and appropriate file names.
+(I hope there is a way to let the user choose the partition for a script from the DS GUI; don't know how to do that yet.)

+    # Fire it up with information from your torrent in the scripts folder
+    disk0s5  /tmp/DSNetworkRepository/Scripts/pass10m.cdr.torrent

+    # Fire it up with a raw partition file stored on anothter drive on the hard disk
+    # (Not useful beyond testing)
+    disk0s5 /Volumes/Macintosh\ HD/private/var/sysadmin/test_part.udto.cdr

+I tested both of these and they work.
+My test files were fairly small; more testing is needed.
+(Please give me a shout if you try it).

+Please note that the script now creates a RAM Disk so that there is room to store information about the torrent pieces and the status of different disks.
+Right now I'm setting the size to 50 MB.
+I don't know how large it needs to be, but I think fairly small is adequate.

+Also note that you'll want to bring up the log viewer to see what is going on, and the script does not yet report progress to DeployStudio.

 ### Enhancements and difficulties: